 MaxQuant and the Andromeda search engine were used to identify proteins in EVs and WCL for each strain (Figure 2A).
 Raw MS/MS spectra were used to query the C. albicans (SC5314) reference proteome in the UniProt database.
 Initially, proteins identified by less than two unique peptides were removed.
 Proteins with 2 or more unique peptides were filtered to ensure that they were detected in at least 2/3 replicates of EV or WCL for the yeast strains and 4/5 replicates of EV or WCL for the biofilm strain.
 EV proteins remaining post-filtering ranged from 690 in DAY286 yeast EVs to 1202 proteins in ATCC90028 yeast EVs.
 Similarly, WCL proteins numbered from 760 for DAY286 yeast WCL to 1229 for ATCC90028.
 There was at least a 50% overlap between the proteins quantified in EVs and those in WCL for each strain.
 The biofilm samples had the highest degree of overlap at 77.1% whilst for ATCC10231 54.8% of proteins were common to EVs and WCL (Figure 2A).
 For all strains, the number of proteins exclusive to EVs was less than WCL exclusive proteins.
+Of the proteins quantified in EVs from DAY286 biofilms or yeast cells, 44% were common (Supplementary Figure S4A).

 Differential abundance analysis was performed on the common EV and WCL proteins from each strain to identify enriched proteins (Figure 2B).
 The full results including log2(FC) values and p-values are available in Supplementary Data S2.
 Following imputation of missing values, the mean normalised log2 LFQ intensities for each protein were compared using the empirical Bayes method implemented in limma [52, 54].
 The resulting t-statistics were adjusted using the Benjamini-Hochberg method [55] and an adjusted p-value cut-off of 0.01, along with a log2(FC) cut-off of 1, was used to identify significantly enriched EV and WCL proteins for each strain (Figure 2B).
 A similar number of proteins were significantly enriched in EVs compared to WCL across all datasets.
 The number of EV enriched proteins ranged from 101 to 121 whereas the number of WCL enriched proteins ranged from 100 to 176.
+The differential abundance analysis was repeated to compare the enrichment of proteins common to DAY286 yeast and biofilm EVs (Supplementary Figure S4B, Supplementary Data S6).
+From the 433 shared proteins, 129 were significantly enriched in biofilm EVs versus 136 proteins which were significantly more abundant in DAY286 yeast EVs.

 Cell wall and pathogenesis proteins are overrepresented in EVs

 We performed functional enrichment analyses on proteins significantly enriched or exclusive to C. albicans EVs from each strain (Figure 2A, 2B) to explore whether there were common biological roles for the cargo, and to provide insight on potential functions of C. albicans EVs (Figure 3).
 This was implemented using the online resource FungiFun2 which is a web-tool specific for analysis of fungal genes and proteins [56].
-In agreement with previous reports [24, 31], fungal-type cell wall organisation was a significantly enriched biological process that was identified for all four types of EVs.
+In agreement with previous reports [24, 31], fungal-type or yeast-type cell wall organisation were significantly enriched biological processes that were identified for all four types of EVs.
 Furthermore, C. albicans EV proteins from all isolations were commonly associated with the C. albicans cell wall, the plasma membrane, or generally to the cell surface.
-All EV data sets were enriched with proteins with 1,3 beta-glucanosyltransferase activity.
-However, the biofilm EVs were also enriched with proteins with exo-1,3-beta-glucosidase activity indicating that the role for EVs in cell wall dynamics may change between morphologies.

-Proteins involved in ER localisation and protein glycosylation were overrepresented in the three yeast EV data sets and relate to the production of glycoproteins that are directed to the fungal cell wall (Supplementary Data S3).
+Proteins involved in ER localisation and protein glycosylation were overrepresented in the three yeast EV data sets (Supplementary Data S3) and may relate to the production of glycoproteins that are directed to the fungal cell wall.
 Enrichment of ER, cell wall, and plasma membrane proteins suggest that the EVs contain a mix of EV subtypes derived from potentially different vesicle biogenesis pathways.